viion/XIVPads-LodestoneAPI/SETUP.md

 ## Requirements

+- NodeJS (v6 or higher)
+- MySQL (for persistent tracking)

 This project uses Vagrant to qickly setup a VM running XIVSync that contains everything it needs (NodeJS and MySQL).
 [You can download Vagrant here](https://www.vagrantup.com/), once you have it downloaded, clone this repository and navigate to the folder in Windows Explorer.

+If you do not wish to use a vagrant and wish to use persistent functionality, you will need to install MySQL on your computer.

 ## Getting started